Paper mache is an age-old craft that’s enjoyed by kids and adults alike.

 The trick is to know how much glue to make and how much of each ingredient to add.

 Glue that’s too thick will clump together and weigh down the paper strips, causing it to not dry completely.
-Glue that’s too thin and runny will just drip off the frame of the project and pull the paper strips down.
+Glue that’s too thin and runny will drip off the frame of the project.
+This can pull the paper strips down.

 To create paper mache glue, you’ll need:

 - A bottle of white school glue (for larger groups of people you can instead opt to buy larger jugs of white glue, but make sure it’s the liquid type!)

 - Bowls or containers of some sort to hold all the mixture